This page may contain affiliate links. Learn More.

 Oklahoma vegetable garden planting guide

-For planting times for everything you can think of, check out this Oklahoma vegetable garden planting guide.
-It will work for any areas of Oklahoma since each crop has a range of planting times.
+For planting times for everything, you can think of, check out the Oklahoma vegetable garden planting guide at the beginning.
+It will work for any area of Oklahoma since each crop has a range of planting times.

 Vegetables to grow in full sun